+1. Feel it.
 It's impossible to let go of something unless you feel it completely.
-Chances are, reliving what happened is not going to feel good, but it's necessary in order to take stock of exactly how and why it affected you - only then can you begin to deal with it.
+Chances are, reliving what happened is not going to feel good, but it's necessary to take stock of exactly how and why it affected you - only then can you begin to deal with it.

-Discuss what is acceptable behaviour on both your parts moving forward, so this doesn't happen again, and have both parties agree.
+6. Rebuild.
+Discuss what is acceptable behavior on both your parts moving forward, so this doesn't happen again, and have both parties agree.